-lowa, that's what hope is - that thing inside us that insists, despite all evidence to the contrary, that there are better days ahead.
+That's what hope is-that thing inside that insists, despite all evidence to the contrary, that there are better days ahead.
 If we're willing to work for it.
 If we're willing to shed our fears.
-If we're willing to reach deep down inside ourselves when we're tired and come back fighting harder.
+If we're willing to reach deep inside ourselves when we're tired, and come back fighting harder.